 Bat Trapping and Removal Companies in Traces

-Etc. Trapping and removal of a bat in Texas can be tricky and should never be attempted if the bat was found in a room where people were sleeping.
-Now instead of an odor problem, you have a colony of stressed-out bats flying around in your house.
+It is very common for bats to find their way into the living quarters of homes, usually during warmer summer temperatures when we use our air conditioning.
+Trapping and removal of a bat in Texas can be tricky and should never be attempted if the bat was found in a room where people were sleeping.
+The most common species in North America that people may find in a colony on their property are the Little Brown Bat and the Mexican Free-tailed bat.
 While at your property, Traces bat control will identify the entry points bats are using to access your home and make recommendations to exclude them permanently.
-It is not unusual for a person to find they have bats in their attic, garage or other outbuildings.
+One of the most simple and common ways to exclude is to use a flexible, mesh netting.
 Nuisance bats suspected of having rabies should always be left for professionals to remove.

 HOW DO I GET RID OF BATS FROM AN ATTIC?
 Bat removal is not a simple task.
-Even more critical is the important role bats play in the environment and ecosystems.
+The maternity colony will grow with each passing season and before you know it you could have a colony ranking in the hundreds.
 There is no effective bat repellent for example that can do the job easily.
 The proper way to get rid of them is to exclude the colony – seal off 100% of possible secondary entry points on the home and remove all of the bats from the building safely.
-In these cases you should treat the removal in much the same way as if they were in your attic.
+Most of the do-it-yourself bat removal attempts that I see have ended in disaster, before I was called out.
 It is often very challenging, and it must be done just the right way.
 An amateur attempt, by someone with no experience, or worse, a pest control company that uses bat poison, could result in disaster – dead, rotting bats, and bats swarming throughout the walls and the home.
-A variety of materials work well, from plastic or metal screening, to caulk, to high density polyurethane, depending on the situation.
+Bat houses are not a solution for a bat problem in a structure.

 Humane Bat Control in Traces Harris, County TX

 As I said, I trained for many years and did dozens of jobs before I got good at it.